You wouldn’t think that modern woman has much in common with goddesses from Ancient Greece.

 Only if she manages to bring her attention to inner realms and other forms of motivation and satisfaction – like the independent goddesses – will a Hera woman grow beyond these negative behaviour patterns.
 When she does this, she will find peace and balance on her own, as well as within a relationship.

-The “both” goddess – Aphrodite, goddess of love and beauty
+The “both” feminine archetypes – Aphrodite, goddess of love and beauty

 As the alchemical goddess, Aphrodite shares some similarities with the other two categories, yet she is different from both.